List of school attacks in China: February 2004

 Between February 13 and 15, 2004, Ma Jiajue (马加爵), a biochemistry student at Yunnan University, killed four students with a hammer for accusing him of cheating in a card game.

 August 2004

 On August 4, 2004, 15 students and three teachers were stabbed in a kindergarten at Peking University in Beijing.
 One student died in the hospital.
 The perpetrator, Xu Heping (徐和平), was a temporary worker at the kindergarten and was diagnosed with paranoid schizophrenia.
 He had been held at a mental hospital for four months in 1999 due to his illness, and was described as introverted and depressed.

 September 2004

 Suzhou daycare stabbing

-On September 11, 2004, 28 children were slashed after 41-year-old Yang Guozhu (杨国柱) broke into a daycare in Suzhou.
+On September 11, 2004, 28 children were slashed after 41-year-old Yang Guozhu (杨国柱) broke into a daycare in Suzhou, Jiangsu.
 He was stopped by police as he was attempting to light gasoline and explosives in the building.
 Yang's parents had committed suicide by drinking poison in 2002.
 He claimed the attacks were a release of his frustration over family issues.